Diversity Research Grant

 Questions about the grant or the application should be directed to the Interim Chief Diversity Officer, Dr. Sonia Toson (email@example.com) or the Diversity Planning Analyst, Dr. Jennifer Hoyt (firstname.lastname@example.org)

-Dr. Sohyun An, Associate Professor, Department of Elementary and Early Childhood Education
+Dr. Sohyun An, Professor of Social Studies Education, Department of Elementary and Early Childhood Education

-Dr. Anisah Bagasra, Assistant Professor of Psychology, and Dr. Christopher Allen, Research Coordinator and Assistant Professor of Psychology, Department of Psychological & Science
+Dr. Anisah Bagasra, Assistant Professor of Psychology, Department of Psychological Science

 Dr. Erin Bahl, Assistant Professor of English, Department of English